πŸ”„

 Understanding Overs and Balls in Cricket

 In cricket, an over consists of 6 legal deliveries (balls).
-The standard notation for overs uses a decimal format: 25.3 means 25 complete overs and 3 balls — that's 153 total balls.
-Understanding this conversion is essential for scorers, statisticians, and anyone calculating run rates or strike rates.
+The standard notation for overs uses a decimal format: 25.3 means 25 complete overs and 3 balls β€” that’s 153 total balls.

 The Overs.Balls Notation